HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 If you visit Midland you can visit the childhood home of George W. Bush and tour his fully-restored house that is furnished just as it was when George lived there from 1952-56.

 There are other museums in Midland beside the old Bush home.
-There is the Midland County Historical Museum, the Museum of the Southwest Complex, the Permian Basin Petroleum Museum, Library and Hall of Fame, the American Airpower Heritage Museum and Commemorative Air Force Headquarters and the Fire Museum.
+There is the Midland County Historical Museum, the Museum of the Southwest Complex, the Permian Basin Petroleum Museum, Library and Hall of Fame, the American Airpower Heritage Museum, Commemorative Air Force Headquarters and the Fire Museum.

 That seems to be a lot of museums in a town that at last count had 101,033 people living in it.
 Midland started in the late 1800s as a water stop for the railroad, midway between El Paso and Fort Worth on the Texas and Pacific Railroad.